Top Four Tips to Improve Remote Collaboration

 Two meetings that Syncro Medical has used to improve collaboration are The Daily Standup and The Coordination Meeting.
 These meetings each serve different purposes and can both be accomplished with remote collaborators.

-The Daily Standup: The daily standup is a core practice for many software development teams, even when some team members are remote.
-Each developer answers three questions:
+The Daily Standup: The daily standup is a core practice for many software development teams.
+Each standup is limited to 15 minutes, and includes a small group of developers who are working closely together, where each person answers three questions:

 - What did you finish in the last day?